March 25, 2026

 Combine columns with clinical logic to flag complex criteria

-Allergies, social history, family history, imaging, surveys, encounters, insurance, physical exams, ...
+Allergies, social history, family history, imaging and findings from history-taking and physical examination, ...

 Enrichments: when structured data is not enough

-Not every clinical fact lives in a neatly coded field.
-A diagnosis mentioned only in a discharge letter, a lab value buried in a PDF report, a medication change described in free text, this is the reality of primary care data.
+Not every clinical finding is correctly coded.
+A diagnosis mentioned only in a discharge letter, a lab value buried in a specialist letter, a medication change described in free text... this is the reality of primary care data.

 Data coverage across a practice population

-Every enriched value links back to the exact document and passage it was extracted from.
+Every enriched value links back to the source document.
 Nothing is a black box, you can always verify where a data point came from.

 A practical example: diabetes screening

-A practice wants to get a complete picture of their diabetic population.
-They build a population query with five criteria, Type 2 diabetes diagnosis, HbA1c, eGFR, LDL cholesterol, and metformin use, and evaluate every patient in the practice in seconds.
+A practice wants to get a complete picture of its diabetes population.
+They build a population query with five criteria, Type 2 diabetes diagnosis, HbA1c, eGFR, LDL cholesterol, and metformin use, and evaluate every patient in the practice at scale.

-Each column resolves data from the patient's clinical record, lab results by LOINC code, medications by ATC classification, diagnoses by ICPC-2 and SNOMED-CT.
+Each column retrieves data from the patient's clinical record, lab results via LOINC code, medication via ATC classification, and diagnoses via ICPC-2 and SNOMED-CT.
 Where data is missing, Co-Medic can run targeted enrichments to extract values from unprocessed letters and reports.

 From question to cohort

 You do not need to configure every criterion by hand.
-Co-Medic Research includes a conversational AI agent that helps you build population queries through natural language.
-Describe your research question: "Find patients with CKD stage 3+ who are not on SGLT2 inhibitors" , and the agent translates that into the right criteria, enrichments, and thresholds.
-You stay in control; the AI handles the wiring.
+Co-Medic Research includes an agent that helps you build population queries through natural language.
+Describe your research question: "Find patients with CKD stage 3+ who are not on SGLT2 inhibitors without a recorded contraindication", and the agent translates that into criteria, enrichments, and thresholds.

 Private beta

-Co-Medic Research is now available to select partners for internal research projects.
-If your practice or research group wants early access, we would love to hear from you.
+Co-Medic Research is currently available for selected partners and research projects.
+If your practice or research group wants early access, please feel free to get in touch.

 Get in touchWant to explore Co-Medic further?